India's Government Revokes Kashmir's Special Status

 The order affects about 7 million people living in the region.

-The security deployment in recent days adds at least 10,000 soldiers and other forces in Kashmir, to what was already one of the world’s most militarized regions.
+The security deployment in recent days adds at least 10,000 soldiers and other forces in Kashmir, which was already one of the world’s most militarized regions.
 India also had ordered thousands of tourists and Hindu pilgrims to leave the region.

 Tensions also have soared along the Line of Control, the volatile, highly militarized frontier that divides Kashmir between India and Pakistan.

 Indian firing along the Line of Control on Sunday wounded one woman, Pakistani police said.
-In Pakistani border villages, residents were moving to safer places or building and strengthening bunkers and shelters protecting them from cross-border fire.
+In Pakistani border villages, residents were moving to safer places or strengthening bunkers and shelters protecting them from cross-border fire.

-Pakistan and India routinely blame each other for initiating border skirmishes.
+Pakistan and India routinely accuse each other of initiating border skirmishes.

-Modi and his Hindu nationalist Bharatiya Janata Party won reelection early this year on a platform that included promises to do away with special rights for Kashmiris under India’s constitution.
+Modi and his Hindu nationalist Bharatiya Janata Party won reelection early this year on a platform that included promises to do away with special rights for Kashmiris.

 At the Srinagar airport, hundreds of Indian and foreign visitors, including some Hindu pilgrims, congregated outside the main terminal, seeking seats on departing flights.
 Tourists and pilgrims also took buses out of the region, with authorities busing out hundreds of Indian students from Srinagar colleges.